Demystifying the shoulder in yoga and shoulder pain

 Upward facing dog

 I’ve written about this many times.
 Since we delineated the shoulder girdle from the shoulder joint in yoga, it helps us here as well.
 One of the most common verbal cues that I hear for shoulder correction in upward facing dog is to squeeze the shoulder blades together and down.
 I would say, the intention behind this cue is right.
-I think the intention is to reset the scapula to a place where it is in a more “optimal” position and the muscles surrounding this area are not placed in a mechanical disadvantage.
-The part that is often missed, however, is looking at what has set the student up in a position which has made their shoulder blades go too far forward so that they now need to be brought back.
+I think the intention is to reset the scapula to a place where it is in a more “optimal” position and the muscles surrounding this area are in a mechanical advantage.
+The part that is often missed, however, is looking at why the student is in a position where their shoulder blades are too far forward so that they now need to bring them back.

 Setting up upward dog